yinqiaoyan/BACT/README.md

 ## BACT

-Current BINRES R package: version 1.2
+Current BACT R package: version 1.0

-The R package BINRES is built to implement the nonparametric Bayesian method named BINRES to carry out the region segmentation for a tissue section by integrating all the three types of data generated during the study --- gene expressions, spatial coordinates, and the histology image.
-BINRES captures the spatial dependence of neighboring spots and does not require a prespecified region number.
-It also combines the image and the gene expressions whose contribution weights can be flexibly adjusted in a data-adaptive manner.
-The computationally scalable extension BINRES-fast is developed for large-scale studies.
+The R package BACT is built to implement the nonparametric Bayesian method named BACT to perform BAyesian Cell Typing by utilizing gene expression information and spatial coordinates of cells.
+BACT incorporates a nonparametric Potts prior to induce neighboring cells' spatial dependency, and more importantly it can automatically learn the cell type number directly from the data without prespecification.
 In this package, a partially collapsed Gibbs sampler is carefully designed for Bayesian posterior inference.
-BINRES can be installed in Windows, Linux, and Mac OS.
+BACT can be installed in Windows, Linux, and Mac OS.

-For technical details, please refer to our paper currently accepted in *Journal of the American Statistical Association*: Yinqiao Yan and Xiangyu Luo* (2024), "Bayesian integrative region segmentation in spatially resolved transcriptomic studies".

-**Note:** The BINRES R package for reproducibility in the paper is version 1.1.